Saudi Arabia-led consortium completes Newcastle takeover

-Fourteen months after Saudi Arabia's Public Investment Fund (PIF) withdrew a 305 million pounds (US$415.07 million) bid to buy the north-east club from owner Mike Ashley following the Premier League's failure to give regulatory approval, a deal was announced after a day of mounting excitement on Tyneside.
+Fourteen months after Saudi Arabia's Public Investment Fund (PIF) withdrew a £305 million (US$415.07 million) bid to buy the north-east club from owner Mike Ashley following the Premier League's failure to give regulatory approval, a deal was announced after a day of mounting excitement on Tyneside.

 After the Premier League confirmed the struggling club had been sold to a consortium consisting of PIF, PCP Capital Partners and RB Sports & Media with immediate effect, fans began celebrating outside the St James' Park stadium.